zonemaster/zonemaster/docs/specifications/tests/MasterTestPlan.md

 * Syntax

-The separation of test levels does not necessarily mean that the levels are separated in the Zonemaster implementation.
-The actual test levels might differ from the actual test modules in the code.
+The separation of test levels does not necessarily mean that the levels are fully separated in the Zonemaster implementation.
 At this level, the separation is done to make a better overview of all the test cases specified.

 ### Test documentation requirements